Chandana-107/daily-dev-progress/Week-12/Day-84/Program.md

 1 hour (solving easy-level problems).

 **Motivation of the Day:**
 “Small steps every day add up to big progress.
-What matters is showing up and practicing.”
+What matters is showing up and practicing”